 All acne is not the same.
 There are many types and degrees of acne breakouts.
-This is a very important principle to understand, as it will determine what type of treatments will be most helpful.
+This is a very important principle to understand, as it will determine what type of treatments for acne will be most helpful.

-A comedo is an acne prone pore.
+A comedo is an acne-prone pore.
 It is sticky and clogged with dead skin cells, oil and debris.
 If the center is open, it often appears black and is called a “blackhead.”
 If the pore is closed, it often appears white or skin colored and is referred to as a “whitehead.”

-A papule is a small dome shaped, usually red solid bump commonly referred to as a pimple.
+A papule is a small, dome shaped, usually red, solid bump commonly referred to as a pimple.
 It is formed by a localized reaction in the skin in response to a clogged pore that contains bacteria.
 Sometimes, papules are very small, making the skin feel rough and irritated.

-Pustules are similar to papules except that the inflammation is more intense leading to the formation of pus that accumulates at the center of the lesion.
+Pustules are similar to papules, except that the inflammation is more intense, leading to the formation of pus that accumulates at the center of the lesion.
 The pus consists of byproducts of inflammation, including white blood cells, bacteria, dead skin cells and other debris.